magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/request-builder.md

 ## Request Builder

 Request builder is responsible for building a transaction payload/request from several parts.
-This abstract interface allows you to have complex building strategies, but still atomic and testable.
+This abstract interface allows you to have complex building strategies (each builder can have simple logic or contains builder composites), but still atomic and testable.

 {% highlight php startinline=1 %}
 interface BuilderInterface